I love to be out in the refreshing mountain air, taking in the beauty that surrounds me, and tending to beautiful plant life.

 - When you buy young plants at the nursery, look for compact, bushy plants that have green foliage.
 They do not necessarily have to be in bloom, but it's okay if a few buds are showing.
 Beware of plants with yellowed leaves and plants with long stems that seem to be stretching.

-- Don't take a plant out of it's pot before you have dug the hole, you don't want the roots to dry out.
-Tap the plant out of it's pot with as much soil as possible still clinging to the roots and place into the hole at the same level it was at in the pot.
+- Don't take a plant out of its pot before you have dug the hole—you don't want the roots to dry out.
+Tap the plant out of its pot with as much soil as possible still clinging to the roots, and place it into the hole at the same level it was at in the pot.
 Cover with soil, pat down and water well.

 - Water potted plants so they are damp before you take them out and put them in the ground.
 This will help keep the root ball intact.